IanMadlenya/kaleidoscope/README.md

 ## Goals
 This project was developed because I was learning to trade options and had a need for a simple and flexible trading library that will allow me to backtest my option trading strategies.
 At the time of its development, it was difficult to find options backtesting software/libraries that allows the flexibility of testing options spreads with complex entry, exit or adjustment criteria.
-I wrote this library to meed that need and I hope it will help you too!
+I wrote this library to meet that need and I hope it will help you too!

 ## Features
 * Uses Pandas library under the hood to generate options spreads efficiently.